 Broil chicken wings for 2 or so minutes per side or air fry for about 8-10 minutes.
 Be sure to watch broiled wings carefully, they can go from done to burned very quickly.

 With my new gadget, I air-fried one side for 8 minutes and then turned the wings and did the other side for 5.

 Lazy Tip: For easy clean-up, cover baking sheet with aluminum foil prior to cooking.
 For air fryer clean-up, I love these pre-cut parchment paper liners

 These wings are a dream snack all by themselves.
 I like to serve them with carrot and celery sticks for a cool, complementary crunch.

 When serving for the super bowl or other game day gatherings, Hot Dog Pull-Aparts are always a favorite addition.
 Homemade baba ghanoush, buffalo chicken dip and tortilla chips are also always on my celebration food list.

 Are you a fan of spicy food?
 Serve some hot sauce on the side for sprinkling or dipping.
 Buffalo sauce, Buffalo Wild Wings sauce, or barbecue sauce can all be served on the side for additional dipping.

 Do you have a different favorite sauce?
-This parmesan wings recipe complements almost everything.
-If you have a complimenary sauce you serve with these, please let me know about it in the comment section below!
+This slow cooker garlic parmesan chicken wings recipe complements almost everything.
+If you have a complimentary sauce you serve with these, please let me know about it in the comment section below!

 Leftover chicken wings can be stored in the refrigerator in an airtight container.
 They will last for 3-4 days and can be easily reheated.